A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Observations and Selection Criteria

 \begin{enumerate} \item We removed data taken in bad observing conditions by discarding observations with $\texttt{scisigpix}$, $\texttt{zpmaginpsci}$, or $\texttt{zpmaginpscirms}$ exceeding five times the median of that value for the light curve. \item We removed observations with flux values or chisq from the difference image recorded as NaN. \item Following \citet{Yao2019}, we grouped observations by \texttt{fcqfID}, a combination of field ID, CCD ID, quadrant ID, and filter ID. \item For each group of \texttt{fcqfID}, we checked whether the stack of images used to construct a reference image could overlap with images of the target, by seeing whether the final reference image was within 15\,days of the first ZTF alert issued.
 If so, we considered the data to be contaminated by the reference. \item If the data were contaminated by the reference\footnote{In principle a baseline should be subtracted for all events, but it has been found that this correction is very small, only $<0.1\%$ of transient flux values.} (as defined in the previous bullet), we checked whether there were sufficient (at least 30) images to subtract a baseline flux value.
 We obtained images prior to 15 days before the first detection, and after 100 days after the last detection.
-If there were at least 30 such images, we calculated the median of all the baseline detections, rejected outliers greater than 3 times the median from the median, then re-calculated the median, and subtracted that baseline value from the observations.
-If there were not sufficient baseline measurements, we excluded the observations. \item Following the Masci \& Laher documentation, we validated and rescaled the uncertainties on the flux values. \item Points with a S/N ratio greater than 3 were regarded as detections, and converted to magnitudes.
-Points with a lower S/N were regarded as upper limits, and reported as 5-$\sigma$. \item We corrected for Milky Way extinction \citep{Schlafly2011} using the \texttt{extinction} package\footnote{https://github.com/kbarbary/extinction} with $R_V=3.1$ and a \citet{Fitzpatrick1999} extinction law. \end{enumerate}
+If there were at least 30 such images, we calculated the median \edit2{flux value} of all the baseline detections, and subtracted that baseline value from the observations.
+If there were not sufficient baseline measurements, we excluded the observations. \item Following the Masci \& Laher documentation, we validated and rescaled the uncertainties on the flux values. \item \edit1{Following the Masci \& Laher documentation,} points with a S/N ratio greater than 3 were regarded as detections, and converted to magnitudes.
+Points with a lower S/N were regarded as upper limits, and reported as 5-$\sigma$. \item We corrected for Milky Way extinction \citep{Schlafly2011} using the \texttt{extinction} package\footnote{\url{https://github.com/kbarbary/extinction}} with $R_V=3.1$ and a \citet{Fitzpatrick1999} extinction law. \end{enumerate}